yanliu1111/Omnifood-website-frontend-development-project/README.md

 ## 🛠 Very useful tools and resources

-### (📜 If you have other useful websites for design, welcome to contribue the list, thank you 💖)
+### 💖 If you have other useful websites for design, welcome to contribue the list, thank you.

 1. #e67e22 : tints and shades generator: https://maketintsandshades.com/
 2. ionicons: https://ionicons.com/